webcompere/streamo/README.md

 - `maxBy` - as `minBy` but with the maxmimum element
 - `groupingByToArray` - group the items according to an identity mapper and return a `Map` with the identity as a key and an array of matching items as the value
 - `groupingBy` - as with `groupingByToArray` but the items that share an identity are collected using another collector - so we can, for example, group by name and then collect the maximum of each group.

+> While some of these collectors replicate terminal operations on `Stream` and `Number` stream, they do so to allow them
+> be composed with other collectors.
+E.g. `groupingBy` may partition by an identity and then the sub items can be further
+> collected into a count with `counting` or to an array with `toArray`

 ### Length Functions